-We previously conducted an experiment in which we detected user behavior in situations of leaving the home, coming home, getting up, and going to bed, using our detection method.
-We evaluated the recognition accuracy both with true-positive rate (TPR) and with true-negative rate (TNR).
-TPR shows the rate at which behavior logs in a specific situation, which logs are referred to as true cases, are correctly detected with a behavioral pattern of the situation.
-TNR shows the rate at which behavior logs in situations other than the specific situation, which logs are referred to as false cases, are correctly neglected with the behavioral pattern of the situation.
+We previously conducted an experiment in which we detected user behavior in situations of leaving home, coming home, getting up, and going to bed, using our detection method.
+We evaluated our method with the recognition accuracy both with true-positive rate (TPR) and true-negative rate (TNR).
+TPR shows the rate at which behavior logs in a specific situation, which logs are referred to as $true \ cases$, are correctly detected with a behavioral pattern of the situation.
+TNR shows the rate at which behavior logs in situations other than the specific situation, which logs are referred to as $false \ cases$, are correctly ignored with the behavioral pattern of the situation.
 It is preferable that both TPR and TNR are high.
-As a result of the experiment, the recognition rates of some subjects were more than 90%.
-Meanwhile, the recognition rates of a few users were low rates of less than 80%.
+As a result of the experiment, the recognition rates of some subjects have been more than 90%.
+Meanwhile, the recognition rates of a few users have been low rates of less than 80%.
 The rates vary among subjects.

-Figure 4: Determination rule acquisition model
+Figure 5: Determination rule acquisition model.

 The main cause of these differences is that the extraction threshold and the detection threshold are pre-determined values common to all users.
-Based on half total true rate (HTTR), which is an average between TPR and TNR, these threshold values were determined such that HTTR averaged for all users is maximum.
-After many sample behavior logs are collected, the recognition accuracy can be improved by learning of a behavioral pattern with the logs.
-However, we should solve the problem that there are differences of recognition rate among users depending on initial threshold values.
+Based on half total true rate (HTTR), which is an average between TPR and TNR, these threshold values have been determined so that HTTR averaged for all users is maximum.
 It is necessary to improve the recognition accuracy of users, whose recognition rates are low with the common threshold values, by setting proper initial threshold values for individuals.